-As we promote the development of individuals, families and neighborhoods; we hold these values to guide us in our decisions:
+As we promote the development of individuals, families and neighborhoods, we hold these values to guide us in our decisions:

-understanding the community as a whole,
+Understanding of the community as a whole;

-respecting the individuals within the community,
+Respecting the individuals within the community;

-ensuring integrity and ethics in our relationships,
+Ensuring integrity and ethics in our relationships;

-appreciation of people’s needs and aspirations
+Appreciating people’s needs and aspirations;

-encouraging community members and organizations to work together to meet the needs of the community, and
+Encouraging community members and organizations to work together to meet the needs of the community; and

-promoting activities and outcomes that enhance the lives of our community members.
+Promoting activities and outcomes that enhance the lives of our community members.

 About us – Claymont Community Center was founded by community leaders in 1975 to support the needs of children and families in Claymont, Delaware.
 The center operates from the former Claymont High School, which was built in 1924 and is rich in U.S. history.
 One historic turning point occurred in September 1952, when a legal decision enabled 11 African American students to attend Claymont High School.
 They were the first African Americans to legally integrate in the 17 states that allowed school segregation.
 This was one of the cornerstone cases cited in the Brown v.
 Board of Education decision that made segregation illegal and helped jump-start the Civil Rights Movement.